omushpapa/sorter/README.md

 * [Django](https://www.djangoproject.com/download/) v1.8.x

 #### How to compile
-* Create and activate a [Virtual Environment](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/)
+* Create and activate a [Virtual Environment](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/) (optional but recommended)
 * Ensure prerequisites are available
 * Clone this repository
 * In terminal/cmd, run the command in [pybuild.sh](pybuild.sh)
+* Check into the `dist/` and copy the `sorter` folder to any location for use.

 ### Website